jeffpar/pcjs.v1/devices/pc8080/machine/vt100/README.md

-Normally, the PC8080 Video component allocates its own video buffer, based on the specified buffer address (*bufferAddr*) and other dimensions (eg, *bufferCols* and *bufferRows*), but the VT100 is a little unusual: it has a custom video processor that uses DMA to request character data from any region of RAM, one line at a time.
+Normally, the PC8080 Video component allocates its own video buffer, based on the specified buffer address (*bufferAddr*) and other dimensions (eg, *bufferCols* and *bufferRows*), but the VT100 is a little unusual: it has a custom Video Processor that uses DMA to request character data from any region of RAM, one line at a time.
 It always defaults to address 0x2000 for the first line of character data, but each line terminates with 3 bytes containing line attributes and the address of the next line, so the location of subsequent lines will vary, depending on the following line attributes: